d3moon/API-Rest/README.md

 ###### OBS: To put the id in the other methods, copy it from GET or POST to the object in JSON answered.

-The data to be placed in the Post method body are:
+The data to be placed in the POST method body are:

 `{
 "title": "My API",